mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 Enhancing asynchronous running
 ------------------------------

-Any algorithm can be run asynchronously (e.g. by MantidPlot) without modification.
+Any algorithm can be run asynchronously without modification.
 However, some features are only enabled if code is added within the ``exec()`` method. ``Algorithm::interruption_point()`` should be called at appropriate intervals so that the algorithm's execution can be interrupted.
 ``Algorithm::progress(double p)`` reports the progress of the algorithm. ``p`` must be between